JLCarveth/zpl-docs/intro.md

-# Zero
+# Zero (ZPL)
-## A strictly-typed, modern OOP language
+## A Simple, C-like Procedural Language
 ### By John L. Carveth
 ---
 ### Getting Started
-Zero aims to combine the best features of C/C++ and Java programming languages.
-A performant, memory efficient language with a coherent type system and straightforward object-oriented features.
+Zero (ZPL) is a simple, statically-typed procedural programming language inspired by C. It features a clean syntax, type safety, and straightforward control flow constructs, making it ideal for learning compiler construction and systems programming concepts.

-Zero files use the either `.z` or `.zo` file extensions.
+Zero source files use the `.zpl` file extension.
 Let's look at a "Hello World" program written in Zero:
 ```
 program Main {
-    Console.writeLine("Hello World!");
+    writeLine("Hello World!");
 }
 ```

-The `program` keywords indicates an entry point, ie. a main method where the program begins execution.
-The name `Main` indicates the target output name.
-A program declaration is followed by curly braces `{}` and 0 or more statements.
-In the Hello World example, we are executing a static method `writeLine` from the `Console` class to print a string.
+The `program` keyword indicates an entry point (similar to `main()` in C) where the program begins execution.
+The name `Main` is the program identifier.
+A program declaration is followed by curly braces `{}` containing zero or more statements.
+In the Hello World example, we use the built-in `writeLine` keyword to print a string to the output stream.

-### Challenges & Solutions
-These will be a couple challenges I can see immediately with developing this language:
-- Storing Arrays
-- Parsing Datatypes properly, storing strings
-- Properly avoiding primitives
-- Handling the class heirarchy, especially inheritance

-Arrays should be relatively straightforward.
-Simply allocate enough memory for the given type and size of the array, as arrays *need* a type and size.
-Storing strings will be dependent on the buffer that will be reading the source code.
-If it cannot store the entire string then an error must be thrown.
-When a type is detected it should be parsed, and a relevant type object properly initialized.
-For example, `1.40993` would be detected as a floating point number, and a Float struct would be created accordingly.

-  Class heirarchy should be tracked using a tree data structure.
-The root of this tree would be a base `Object` class, similar to Java.
-The built-in classes will be extended from `Object` as needed.
+### Language Features
+ZPL includes the following features:
+- **Primitive Types**: byte, short, int, long, float, double, char, bool
+- **Arrays**: Fixed-size, single-dimensional arrays with compile-time size specification
+- **Functions**: User-defined functions with parameters and return values
+- **Control Flow**: if/else, switch, while, do-while, for loops
+- **I/O**: Built-in read/readLine and write/writeLine keywords for input/output
+- **Operators**: Arithmetic (+, -, *, /, %), logical (&&, ||, !), relational (<, >, <=, >=, ==, !=), unary (++, --)

+### Implementation Considerations
+Key implementation aspects for the ZPL compiler:
+- **Type Safety**: All variables must be declared with explicit types before use
+- **Static Typing**: Type checking performed at compile time
+- **Array Handling**: Arrays require compile-time constant sizes and use 0-based indexing
+- **String Handling**: Strings are represented as char arrays (e.g., `char[100]`)
+- **Function Scope**: Functions must be declared before the program block
+- **No OOP**: The language is procedural - no classes, objects, or inheritance